 As a society, we are increasingly aware of the impact we have on our environment.
 Businesses globally are trying to reduce their environmental impact and do their bit to tackle climate change, and Michelmores wants to be on the forefront of this progress.

 Michelmores has set up a committee called Think Green.
 This committee comprises of employees across the Firm who work together to come up with ways in which the Firm can play its part in tackling climate change, and reducing our collective impact on the environment.

 What we have done so far

-Michelmores has worked with stationary suppliers to find products with reduced plastic, such as ring binders, and have worked hard to redistribute stationary before buying in new.
+Michelmores has worked with stationery suppliers to find products with reduced plastic, such as ring binders, and have worked hard to redistribute stationary before buying in new.